davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

   entities have technically-constrained intermediate certificates where policy mapping and path length are unconstrained.

-# Security Considerations

-{{dos}} discusses how {{!RFC5280}}'s policy tree algorithm can lead to denial-of-service vulnerabilities in X.509-based applications, such as
-{{CVE-2023-0464}} and {{CVE-2023-23524}}.

-{{updates}} replaces this algorithm to avoid this issue.
-As discussed in
-{{policy-graph}}, the new structure scales linearly with the input.
-This means input limits in X.509 validators will more naturally bound processing time, thus avoiding these vulnerabilities.

-# IANA Considerations

-This document has no IANA actions.

---- back

 # Implementation Status

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in